Frequently asked questions about disability accommodations.

 When students make you aware of their approved accommodations, please go through their accommodations memo together to determine which accommodations will be necessary given the structure of your course (i.e. extra time on in-class tests won’t be needed if there are no in-class tests or quizzes).
 This is also a good time to clarify expectations with students and to learn more about who they are as learners.

 Faculty should NOT ask students about their specific disabilities, make judgements as to whether or not they are eligible for the accommodations, or encourage them to try to do the work without the accommodation.
-If you have any questions or concerns regarding the accommodations or how to talk with students about their accommodations, please contact the Academic Services and Accommodations Advisor.
+If you have any questions or concerns regarding the accommodations or how to talk with students about their accommodations, please contact the Academic Services and Accommodations Counselor.

 How do I communicate the fundamental expectations of my course?